 Conscious goal setting

 Conscious goal setting means that you take an analytical look at the past and the future and think about your successes, what you have learned and what you want to improve upon.

 The second step in conscious goal setting is to set your goals for the New Year in writing and with intent.
 Do this in your journal, get together with a group of like-minded women and create physical vision boards or you may like to create a digital vision board where you actively choose the items and concepts you want to bring into your life.
 Tools like Canva or Pinterest can help to combine images and words that inspire you.

 Conscious goal setting is great, but we believe if you stop there you are missing a valuable piece of the puzzle – the intuitive visioning practise!

 Intuitive visioning practise

-There's a reason why at DrivenWoman we have always done our visioning practise the old fashioned way using images from magazines, sticking them on card.
+There’s a reason why at DrivenWoman we have always done our visioning practise the old fashioned way using images from magazines and sticking them on a piece of cardboard.